POETSII/tinsel/README.md

 #### Tinsel FPGA

-Each FPGA contains two *Tinsel Slices*, with each slice by default comprising eight tiles connected to one 2GB DDR3 DIMM and two 8MB QDRII+ SRAMs.
+Each FPGA contains two *Tinsel Slices*, with each slice by default comprising eight tiles connected to a 2GB DDR3 DIMM and two 8MB QDRII+ SRAMs.
 All tiles are connected together via a routers to form a 2D NoC.
 The NoC is connected to the inter-FPGA links using a *per-board programmable router*.
-Note that the per-board router also has connections to off-chip memory: this is where the programmable routing tables are stored.
+The per-board router also has connections to off-chip memory; this is where the routing tables are stored.

 <img align="center" src="doc/figures/fpga.png">